Data Centers in Bundaberg

 Natural Disaster Risk

-Bundaberg has a low overall natural disaster risk profile, with an INFORM Risk score of 2.5 out of 10 as of September 2025.
-This makes it a compelling location for secondary or disaster recovery sites.
+Bundaberg has a low overall disaster risk profile, with a composite score of 2.5 out of 10, as of September 2025.
+This makes the location a strong candidate for systems requiring high availability and minimal environmental disruption.